Algebraic $K$-theory of the two-periodic first Morava $K$-theory

 \section{Abstract}

-Using the root adjunction formalism developed in an earlier work and logarithmic THH, we obtain a simplified computation of $T(2)_*\kth(ku)$ for $p>3$.
-Our computational methods also provide $T(2)_*\kth(ku/p)$, where $ku/p$ is the $2$-periodic Morava $K$-theory spectrum of height $1$.
+Using the root adjunction formalism developed in an earlier work and logarithmic THH, we obtain a simplified computation of $T(2)_*\text{K}(ku)$ for $p>3$.
+Through this, we also produce a new algebraic $K$-theory computation; namely we obtain $T(2)_*\text{K}(ku/p)$, where $ku/p$ is the $2$-periodic Morava $K$-theory spectrum of height $1$.